-The Group is not listed on trading window of the stock exchange but listed under Acceleration window which is a non- trading category of emerging enterprises nurtured and profiled for consideration for the listing in the both Enterprise Growth Market or the Main Market.
+The Group is listed at Dar es Salaam Stock Exchange under Acceleration window which is a non-trading category of emerging enterprises nurtured and profiled for consideration in both Enterprise Growth Market or the Main Market listing.

 10. BUSINESS PERFORMANCE